techlgbt/info-site/rules.markdown

 This is a list of the rules that are used to manage reports on tech.lgbt.
 An up-to-date list of the instance rules can be found at [https://tech.lgbt/about](https://tech.lgbt/about) under the "Server rules" tab.

 ### Discrimination & Bigotry Won’t Be Tolerated.
 We're not a free speech absolutist.
 We're not interested in Nazis, TERFS, or hate speech.
+Targeted misgendering, deadnaming, or promotion of so-called "conversion therapy" is prohibited.

 ### Respect Other Users.
 This instance is meant to be a friendly, welcoming space to all who are willing to reciprocate in helping to create that environment.